cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/ssh.md

 ## Create a Zero Trust policy

-1. To create a new application, navigate to the Zero Trust dashboard.
+1. To create a new application, go to the Zero Trust dashboard.
 From the sidebar, select the `Applications` page.
 Select **Add an application**.
 ![App List](/cloudflare-one/static/zero-trust-security/ssh/app-list.png)

 1. On the next page, choose **Self-hosted**.